NQF Levels 1-10 | Guide to South Africa’s Qualifications

 These levels help learners and employers understand the skills achieved.
 They ensure qualifications are reliable and applicable both in South Africa and internationally.

-This NQF level charts the progression from basic education to doctoral studies, outlining a clear path for achieving higher education and advancing in careers.
-Know NQF Levels and Qualifications: How to Choose the Right Study
+This NQF level charts the progression from basic education to doctoral studies, outlining a clear path to higher education and career advancement in 2026 and beyond.

 Study LLB Online